DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 ### Polyfills

 React DataGrid is built on the latest standards of the web platform.
-Targeting a wide range of browsers is challenging because they do not support all features of modern browsers.
+This means that some old browsers do not support all features of modern ones.

 You may need to include ES2015 (ES6) polyfill to support some old browsers like IE11, Android 4.